Cusped spaces and quasi-isometries of relatively hyperbolic groups

 We have not shown that $\hat\phi$ is well-defined, since a point $a$ could lie in the intersection of two rays $pc \cap p'c$.
 In this case, the definition of $\hat\phi$ requires making an arbitrary choice of ray $pc$ containing $a$.
 The proof of \eqref{eqn:CoarseLip} shows that any two such choices lead to values $\hat\phi(a)$ and $\hat\phi'(a)$ that are separated by a distance less than $D'$.
-Therefore $\hat{\phi}$ is induced by $\phi$ and the stated functorial properties hold, regardless of the arbitrary choices used in the various extensions. \end{proof}
+Therefore the closeness equivalence class of $\hat\phi$ is uniquely determined and the stated functorial properties hold regardless of the arbitrary choices used in the various extensions. \end{proof}